lballore/metal-parser/README.md

-# metallyrics
+# metalparser

-**metallyrics** is a Python API for obtaining song lyrics from diverse lyrics websites.
+**metalparser** is a Python API for obtaining song lyrics from diverse lyrics websites.
 At the moment there is only one supported website, which is [DarkLyrics](http://www.darklyrics.com/), an online database of lyrics for heavy metal music.